 Arthritis is common in cerebral palsy.
 Arthritis is usually brought about through wear and tear on cartilage over time, resulting in pain and stiffness in the joints.
 Although cerebral palsy is not a degenerative condition, it does cause secondary conditions such as Arthritis.

-To identify and avoid allergens, we must first test for allergies, because sometimes the pain we experience comes from the food that we eat.
-The most effective test is called an ‘IgG ELISA’ test, which takes a finger prick, blood sample.
+The pain experienced with arthritis can sometimes also be triggered by the food that we eat.
+To identify and avoid allergens, we must first test for allergies.
+The most effective test is called an ‘IgG ELISA’ test that takes a finger-prick blood sample.

-There is of course the usual elimination diet challenge, which allows us to look for likely culprit foods by process of elimination for a two-week period minimum time, whilst noting any changes in either our physical or mental health.
+Then there is the usual elimination diet challenge, which allows us to look for likely culprit foods by process of elimination for a two-week period minimum, whilst noting any changes in either our physical or mental health.

-Foods are then reintroduced one at a time, leaving 24 hours in between each introduction with a close monitor for any reaction of newly introduced foods.
-Hopefully finding out what the culprit foods are, may lead to less pain and inflammation.
+Foods are then reintroduced one at a time, leaving 24 hours in between each introduction, with any reaction to newly introduced foods closely monitored.
+Finding out what the culprit foods are, may lead to less pain and inflammation.

-Both tests should be done under the supervision of a Nutritional Therapist or someone who deals with allergies, so that the necessary support is given.
-They would also be able to supervise a diet that would compensate for those foods taken out because of allergens.
+Both tests should be done under the supervision of a nutritional therapist or someone who deals with allergies, so that the necessary support is given.
+They would also supervise a diet, that would compensate for the foods taken out because of allergens.

-There are foods that help with inflammation and pain.
+There are foods that may help reduce inflammation and pain.
 The best ones include:

 - Green vegetables: eating more alkaline foods such as green vegetables will prevent the build-up of acid in the joints;

-- Blueberries: blueberries contain anti-inflammatory properties that help reduce arthritic pain;
+- Blueberries: contain anti-inflammatory properties that help reduce arthritic pain;

-- Ginger is also used as an anti-inflammatory to help reduce those with arthritic pain;
+- Ginger is also used as an anti-inflammatory that helps reduce arthritic pain;

-Finally, cutting out meat and citrus fruits will also go some way to help alleviate pain and inflammation.
+Cutting down on, or taking meat and citrus fruits out of our diets, will also go some way to help alleviate pain and reduce inflammation.
 Eating oily fish three times a week is also known to help.